 (text and background only visible when logged in)

-In addition to required courses for the computer engineering degree, the program offers the ability to customize studies with a variety of electives.
+In addition to required courses for the computer engineering degree, the program offers the ability to customize studies with curriculum threads.
 Elective courses for the major are grouped into thematic areas.
-Students can choose to pursue one of these threads or pick electives that span multiple areas.

-The bachelor's degree in computer engineering consists of the three computer engineering foundation threads (Distributed Systems & Software Design, Cybersecurity, Computing Hardware & Emerging Architectures); three Computer Science threads (Devices, Information Internetworks, Systems & Architecture); and three electrical engineering threads (Robotics & Autonomous Systems, Telecommunications, Signal & Information Processing) shown below.
+The bachelor's degree in computer engineering consists of the three computer engineering foundation threads (Distributed Systems & Software Design, Cybersecurity, Computing Hardware & Emerging Architectures); three Computer Science threads (Devices, Information Internetworks, Systems & Architecture); and three electrical engineering threads (Robotics & Autonomous Systems, Telecommunications, Signal Processing & AI) shown below.
 Students satisfy degree requirements by selecting two of the threads listed below with at least one thread being chosen from one of the three computer engineering foundation threads.
-For example, students may select threads in one of the following ways:
+Students may select threads in one of the following ways:

 To access the degree requirements prior to the introduction of the threaded curriculum, please visit the 2019-2020 degree requirements document.